kolenaIO/autoarena/README.md

 2. Create a project via the UI.
 3. Add responses from a model by selecting a CSV file with `prompt` and `response` columns.
 4. Configure an automated judge via the UI.
-Note that most judges require credentials, e.g. `X_API_KEY` in the environment where you have invoked AutoArena.
+Note that most judges require credentials, e.g. `X_API_KEY` in the environment where you're running AutoArena.
 5. Add responses from a second model to kick off an automated judging task using the judges you configured in the previous step to decide which of the models you've uploaded provided a better `response` to a given `prompt`.